google/copybara/docs/reference.md

 --threads | *int* | Number of threads to use when running transformations that change lot of files --threads-min-size | *int* | Minimum size of the lists to process to run them in parallel --notransformation-join | *boolean* | By default Copybara tries to join certain transformations in one so that it is more efficient.
 This disables the feature.
+--read-config-from-change | *boolean* | For each imported origin change, load the configuration from that change.

 <a id="core.move" aria-hidden="true"></a>
 ### core.move